kernelci/kernelci-core/doc/collection-job.rst

  :query string field: The field that should be returned in the response.
 Can be
     repeated multiple times.
  :query string nfield: The field that should *not* be returned in the response.
 Can be repeated multiple times.
- :query string _id: The internal ID of hte job report.
+ :query string _id: The internal ID of the job report.
  :query string created_on: The creation date: accepted formats are ``YYYY-MM-DD`` and ``YYYYMMDD``.
  :query string job: A job name.
  :query string kernel: A kernel name.